woosal1337/blog/web-app/source/_posts/print.md

 |=================================|
 ```

-- is not that cool? does not matter what or how you write between these triple
+- Is not that cool?
+Does not matter what or how you write between these triple
 quotes, they are going to be returned the same exact way as they have been
-written. wanna give lorem ipsum a try with it?
+written.
+Wanna give lorem ipsum a try with it?

 ```python
 >>> print("""